Softing CAN-AC2-104 with Philips SJA1000 FIFO Write block

 a single CAN port.
 If you want to send messages to different ports

 in a model, use multiple FIFO Write blocks.
-This input port is the
+This input

 If the message consists of double values in a matrix, changing this parameter does not change block behavior.
 You specify the port number in the CAN message.
 A single FIFO Write block can send messages through both ports.